DAAily/daailyapis-python-client/README.md

 Increment version by doing the following steps (ensure you have gcloud installed and authenticated):

-- Manually increment the version in `daaily/version.py`
+- Manually increment the version in `daaily/version.py`.
+Check the naming convension at https://github.com/DAAily/daailyapis-python-client/releases
-- Before publishing an new version, make sure that the development changes are merged into the main (production) branch.
+- Merge the new changes (including the version increment) into the main branch (production).
+- Run the following:

 ```bash
 source venv/bin/activate